FlavScents AInsights Entry for 2-Acetyl Pyridine (CAS: 1122-62-9)

 4. Use in Flavors

-2-Acetyl pyridine is utilized in a variety of flavor categories, including savory, nutty, and roasted profiles.
-It plays a functional role as an impact note, enhancing the authenticity and depth of flavor systems.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations potentially leading to an overpowering effect.
-It is generally stable under typical processing conditions, though it may degrade under extreme heat or acidic conditions.
+2-Acetyl pyridine is widely used in flavor formulations, particularly in savory and snack applications such as popcorn, roasted nuts, and baked goods.
+It serves as an impact note, enhancing the authenticity of roasted and baked flavors.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations potentially leading to an overpowering effect.
+The compound is stable under typical processing conditions, including moderate heat and pH variations, but may degrade under extreme conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature